 That Death Totem can be quite the nightmare, too.
 As in the Battle Royale, the fact that you get two chances to wipe out the opposition is invaluable, and this is just amplified in the close quarters of the Arena.

 Bangalore has been a staple in Apex from the start, but it turns out she translates beautifully into the new game mode.

 - Read More: How to master Bangalore in Apex Legends

 Her mobility when under fire combined with her smokes makes it easy to avoid sharpshooting enemies that have snuck unto the high ground, and also allows allies to make a quick getaway under cover.

-Similarly to the Battle Royale, a well-placed ult can leave the enemy squad slowed and shaken, but it only really works on open maps.
-The wide-open no-mans-land of Artillery can offer a great choke point, but maps like Party Crasher aren’t going to offer too much in terms of team wide strikes.
+Similarly to the Battle Royale, a well-placed ult can leave the enemy squad slowed and shaken, but it only really works on open maps, so maps like Party Crasher aren’t going to offer too much in terms of team-wide strikes.

 Gibby is as lovable as he is deadly, and the Shielded Fortress’ prowess translates well into the chaos of the Arena.